Code of Silence Award for Outstanding Achievement in Government Secrecy

 - Police Services and Law Enforcement agencies

-Nominations for the Code of Silence Award can be made by any member of the public The nomination form is available here and should be completed and sent to Ange Holmes, Coordinator, Centre for Free Expression, by no later than October 15th or each year.
-Her email address is: email@example.com
+Nominations for the Code of Silence Award can be made by any member of the public The nomination form is available here and should be completed no later than October 15th of each year.
+For further inquiries please contact Ange Holmes, Coordinator of the Centre for Free Expression: email@example.com

 Click here for the list of Code of Silence Award recipients.